j-hagedorn/journals_of/content/poems/2026-01-19-flax/index.md

   by means of another body, whether

   the appetite is a special power,
-  whether "gift" is a personal name?
+  whether "gift" is a personal name.

   The last end is called happiness, as the reaching
   of the end is called the end.